m-smit474/Matrix_Calculator/README.md

 *** Requires JDK on system ***

-To use Smit's Matix Calculator:
+To use Smit's Matrix Calculator:

 1. Download zip file
 2. Extract files